- Home

 Best Management Practices (BMPs)

 BMPs are structural, vegetative, or managerial practices used to treat, prevent, or reduce water pollution.
 Help us protect our waterways and sole-source aquifer with BMPs.
-Free BMP pocket guides are available.
-Email the Stormwater Utility with your physical mailing address and the quantity of BMP pocket guides you would like (5 max, local companies only).
-Quantities are limited.

 Do your part to protect Missoula's water quality by keeping all sediment on your construction site.
 Follow the Montana State manual for Erosion and Sediment Control BMPs and Construction Field Guide.
 The City of Missoula also has a Utilities Map available for your reference.